-The Center for the Humanities and the Public Sphere is pleased to announce its call for proposals for 2014-2015.
+The Center for the Humanities and the Public Sphere is pleased to announce its call for proposals for 2015-2016.
 These programs will be supported by the Robert and Margaret Rothman Endowment for the Humanities, the Humanities Fund, and the Tedder Endowed Research Award in the Humanities.
-The Center encourages proposal submissions from faculty (and, in relevant instances, graduate students) from disciplines across the humanities at the University of Florida.
+The Center encourages proposal submissions from faculty (and, in relevant instances, graduate students and staff) from disciplines across the humanities at the University of Florida.

-This grant program allows faculty to expand the existing University of Florida library collections in areas in and related to the humanities that are currently underserved.
+This grant program allows faculty and graduate students to expand the existing University of Florida library collections in areas in and related to the humanities that are currently underserved.
 Resources may include print, digital, or audio-visual media that enhance scholarly research and teaching in the humanities as well as related disciplines.
 Requests that address the needs of broader constituencies of the University beyond the immediate applicants are judged especially favorably.
-This year, the Center expects to be able to award several grants of $1500-$5000.
+This year, the Center expects to be able to award several grants of $1,500-$5,000.

 The Center for the Humanities & the Public Sphere, with the support of the Tedder Family Endowed Research Award in the Humanities, is continuing for a third year its competition for UF doctoral candidates working on humanities topics who have passed their qualifying exams by the application deadline.
 This fellowship may be used to cover research expenses, including travel, related to their dissertation project.
 (Travel exclusively for conferences is not included.)
 Work on projects with interdisciplinary appeal is particularly encouraged.
 The Center expects to be able to fund two to three awards of $2,000 each this year.